How Much Does It Cost to Install Metal Roofing?

 Is It Cheaper to Install a Metal Roof or a Shingle Roof?

-One of the primary reasons shingle roofs are cheaper is that the materials are far less expensive, costing around $1 to $2.50 (CAD 1.34 to CAD 3.34) per square foot for mid-range asphalt architectural shingle.
-Shingle roofs are also significantly faster and less specialized to install than metal roofing, so labor costs are lower as well.
+One of the primary reasons shingle roofs are cheaper is that the materials are far less expensive, costing around $1 to $2 (CAD 1.36 to CAD 2.71) per square foot for mid-range asphalt shingles.
+Shingle roofs are also significantly faster and less specialized to install than metal roofing, so labor costs are lower as well, typically ranging from $2 to $3 (CAD 2.71 to CAD 4.07) per square foot.

-While it may seem like a no-brainer to install asphalt shingle to save money, that's not the whole story.
-While an asphalt shingle roof is certainly cheaper upfront, Bob Vila says you can only expect your roof to last between 12 and 20 years before you need to replace it.
-Meanwhile, metal roofs have an expected lifespan of up to 70 years and often come with generous manufacturer's warranties spanning decades.
+While it may seem like a no-brainer to install asphalt shingles to save money, that's not the whole story.
+While an asphalt shingle roof is certainly cheaper up front, Bob Vila says you can only expect your roof to last between 12 and 20 years before you need to replace it.
+Meanwhile, metal roofing has an expected lifespan of up to 70 years, and it often comes with generous manufacturer's warranties spanning decades.
 So, depending on how long you expect to live in your home, a new metal roof may be the last one you’ll ever need.

 All CAD conversions are based on the exchange rate on the date of publication.